cvs-health/testaro/README.md

 Testaro launches and controls web browsers, performing operations, conducting tests, and recording results.

 Testaro is designed to be a workstation-based agent, because many of the tests performed by Testaro simulate the use of a web browser on a workstation.
-Testaro can be installed under MacOS, Windows, or potentially Ubuntu Linux.
+Testaro can be installed under a MacOS, Windows, Debian, or Ubuntu operating system.

 Testaro accepts _jobs_, performs them, and returns _reports_.